 “That doesn’t even make sense!”
 With a tenacity that would’ve earned a tip of the hat from Le Petit Prince himself, I asked again, “Who are you?”

-At long last, she gave in, drew a long, weary breath and send me her name on the accompanying exhale:
+At long last, she gave in, drew a long, weary breath, sending me her name on the accompanying exhale:

 “The Man on the Moon…”

-I paused for a beat.
+I paused on the subsequent beat.
 Oh.
-The revelation had jarred my jaw hinges, and a few idiotic words dribbled out.
+The revelation had jarred my jaw hinges and a few idiotic words dribbled out:

 “But you’re a—”

 “Oh fuck off, what did you study in school?
 Obvious conclusions and Theories of Mansplaination?”

 Idiocy, as it turns out, runs less like a leaky faucet and more like a lazy stupid river:

 “You can’t be the Man on the Moon then.
 How can you be the Man on the Moon if you’re not a man?”

 Understandably frustrated, she said with finality, “And yet, here I am, and that’s what they call me.”